avrin12/eth-avax-4/README.md

 ## Compiling and Deploying

-Compile and Deploy the smart contract using Remix IDE and you can then interact with the various functions present and burn and mint DegenTokens
+Compile and Deploy the smart contract using Remix IDE and you can then interact with the various functions present and burn and mint Tokens